 Poker lore is full of unsavory degenerates.
 Images abound of those who play poker gambling away their rent money or cheating to win.
 Poker venues are imagined as mafia-backed casinos and smoke filled basements hosting illegal games.
 Check out the best poker movies and you’ll find plenty of shady characters and less-than-noble behaviors.

 This, however, is not the poker world we have come to know and love.

 Poker is a pastime for a wide variety of people.
 It’s an avocation, a hobby, that engages people in a mental and social activity, much like bridge or golf.
 There are definitely potential downsides to playing poker, but anyone can pursue poker as part of a healthy lifestyle if they attend to these pitfalls.

 Play Poker as a Friendly Competition

-The typical poker venue, like our go-to local room Hampton Falls in New Hampshire, has a feel of competitive camaraderie.
+The typical poker venue, like our go-to local room Hampton Falls in New Hampshire, has the feel of competitive camaraderie.
 Everyone is trying their best to play poker well and to win.
 Ninety-five percent of players are gracious and understand both the skill and luck aspects of the game.
-There is an overriding atmosphere of “we’ve come together to share this activity we all love”.
+There is an overriding atmosphere of “we’ve come together to share this activity we all love.”
 There’s a real feeling of being an insider in a world that those who don’t play can never understand.